 GUITARS AND AMPS - David's primary guitar for the lead solos for the live shows was his Black Stratocaster, though he also used a gold top Les Paul with P90 pickups.
 His main amp for the OAI tour was his Hiwatt DR-103 head with WEM and Marshal speaker cabinets.
 In the studio he used the Black Strat and gold top Les Paul, a wide variety of amps, including an old Fender Tweed Twin 40w amp, and the Hiwatt DR-103 for some parts.
 Other amps can be seen in the Astoria recording studio Pocket Full of Stones security video snapshots shown below, including a Marshal head, Alessandro, and others.

 David recording On and Island at his Astoria floating recording studio.
-Note the wide variety of small amps and cabinets.
+Note the Big Muff on the floor and the wide variety of small amps and cabinets.
 Gilmourish.com has some great info about all the OAI guitars, amps, effects, and which songs they were used on.

 ON AN ISLAND LIVE SOUND - The mixes of the On an Island official live recordings at various venues differ in tone from each other quite a bit, but you will notice all have a more direct, in your face, tone that the studio recording, with none of the modulation from previous tours.
 Below are solos clips from the studio recording and various live performances.